 Figures 10 and 11 show the front of the bus and light rail survey form, respectively.
 Questions 5 and 6 on both questionnaires were sued to collect information on passengers' language and ability to speak English.
+Full survey forms, front and back, can be viewed in Appendix F (Customer Demographics).

-Figure 10: Bus Passenger Survey Form
+Figure 9: Bus Passenger Survey Form

-Figure 11: Light Rail Passenger Survey Form
+Figure 10: Light Rail Passenger Survey Form